ccdc-opensource/ansible-role-ccdc-teamcity-agent/README.md

 ## Requirements

-- lean_delivery.java: to install java on Windows/Linux
+- geerlingguy.mac: to install java on MacOS
-- geerlingguy.homebrew: to install java on MacOS
+- community.general
 ## Role Variables

 - teamcity_server_url: The url that the teamcity server responds to